In a Nutshell

 |Suitable for||Transparent, digital application and low down payment options|

 SoFi was founded in 2011 by 4 Stanford Graduate School of Business students who wanted to come up with a model that would compete with the traditional underwriting process used by banks.
-By tapping into the latest Silicon Valley technology, SoFi is able to evaluate borrowers on their financial responsibility rather than simply relying on their credit score.
+With the SoFi mortgage product, SoFi will consider non-traditional income such as Restricted Stock Options (RSU) for income qualifying.
 SoFi’s model has been very successful.
-It holds the mark for the fastest independent online lender to $1 billion worth of originations, achieving the feat in 14 months.
-By the end of 2017, it had issued more than $25 billion worth of home loans, personal loans, and student loan refinancing and currently has over 700,000 clients, who they call members.
+To date it has issued more than $30 billion in loans and currently has over 700,000 clients, who they call members.

 This service is intended for financially ambitious buyers with good credit scores looking to balance out their down-payment and monthly payments (based on APR) and may not have the standard amount to put down.

 Types of Loans

-SoFi specializes in conventional loans, offering a choice between fixed rates and adjustable rates.
+SoFi offers a choice between fixed rates and adjustable rates.
 Here are some of the characteristics of a SoFi mortgage:

 - 100% online applications, from first rate quote through to closure